seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 To an exploit, now ripe in my device,
 Under the which he shall not choose but fall:
 And for his death no wind of blame shall breathe,
-But even his mother shall uncharge the practise
+But even his mother shall uncharge the practice
-And call it accident.
+And call it accident. /

 **LAERTES**
-My lord, I will be ruled;
+/ My lord, I will be ruled;
 The rather, if you could devise it so
-That I might be the organ.
+That I might be the organ. /

 **KING CLAUDIUS**
-It falls right.
+/ It falls right.
 You have been talk'd of since your travel much,
 And that in Hamlet's hearing, for a quality
 Wherein, they say, you shine: your sum of parts
 Did not together pluck such envy from him
 As did that one, and that, in my regard,
-Of the unworthiest siege.
+Of the unworthiest siege. /

 **LAERTES**
-What part is that, my lord?
+/ What part is that, my lord?

 **KING CLAUDIUS**
 A very riband in the cap of youth,